scorpe89/Sounds-Simple/README.md

+## Changes

+### Build 1.5

+- Added time markers to the editor waveform.
+- Added the main audio file to the editor layers panel.
+- Added internal scrolling to the users/friends panel.
+- Made `Space` pause or resume audio playback throughout the app.
+- Started tracking build changes in this README.

 # Sounds Simple

 Sounds Simple is a native macOS soundboard and music companion.
 It can play local audio clips from keyboard shortcuts, open linked music services, record custom audio, edit clips, and manage local playlists.